 MAT103 Calculus I

-Schedule: MW at 8:30 AM, at 10 AM, at 11 AM or at 1:30PM, Fall and Spring.
+Schedule: MW at 8:30 AM, at 11 AM or at 1:30PM, Friday precepts; Fall and Spring.
 Optional review sessions are not scheduled through the registrar and will be set up only at the beginning of the semester.